Chart Color Schemes

 AreaSearch assessment of residential development activity positions Old Beach among the top 25% of areas assessed nationwide

-Old Beach recorded approximately 63 residential properties granted approval annually.
-Between financial years FY-21 and FY-25, around 315 homes were approved, with an additional 13 approved so far in FY-26.
-On average, 1.1 new residents arrived per new home over the past five financial years.
+Old Beach recorded approximately 62 residential properties granted approval annually.
+Around 314 homes were approved between financial years FY-21 and FY-25, with an additional 14 approved in FY-26.
+On average, 1.1 new residents arrived per year for each new home over the past five financial years.

-According to AreaSearch's latest quarterly estimate, Old Beach is projected to add 767 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+All recent developments comprised detached houses, preserving the area's low density nature and attracting space-seeking buyers.
+There were around 58 people per dwelling approval in Old Beach, suggesting growth characteristics.
+According to AreaSearch's latest quarterly estimate, Old Beach is projected to add 725 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development